 Chattering

 You might have seen your cat staring intently out the window at birds or squirrels while making a fast, clicking, or chattering noise.
-In that case, you’ve witnessed a fascinating aspect of feline hunting behavior.
-A twitching jaw and a focused stare often accompany this sound.
+This is a fascinating aspect of cat behavior, an instinct or reaction to seeing prey they cannot immediately reach.

 Bringing Gifts